kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. 260 mL/min
 	E. 650 mL/min

-#### Answer: E. 650 mL/min - ?
+#### Answer: E. 650 mL/min - TRUE
 - renal plasma = 13/0.02 x 1.0 = 130/0.2 = 1300/2 = 650 mL/min
+- Renal plasma flow can be determined by the principle of conservation and the use of a substance that is not synthesised or metabolised by the kidney.
+The amount of such a substance entering the kidney per unit time via the renal artery equals the amount leaving via the ureter and the renal vein.
+The difficulty of obtaining renal venous plasma samples limits the usefulness of this approach to measuring renal plasma flow.
+However, it has been found that the tubular secretory system for p-aminohippuric acid (PAH) is so efficient that at low plasma concentrations it removes 90% or more of the PAH from the plasma as it flows through the kidney.
+- Thus, for practical reasons, the 10% that remains in the renal vein is ignored and it is assumed that the amount entering the kidneys (renal plasma flow [RPF] × arterial concentration [PPAH]) equals the amount leaving via the ureters:
+	- Urine concentration (UPAH) × Urine flow rate [V, ml/min], ie
+		- RPF × PPAH = UPAH × V, and
+		- RPF = UPAH × V/PPAH
+- So, in this patient, substituting appropriate values, we have (13mg/ml × 1.0ml/min)/0.02mg/ml = 650ml/min.
+2.55

 ### Q2.55
 A 55-yo obese woman experience episodic abdominal pain.
-She notes that the pain increases after the ingestion of a fatty meal.
-The action of which of the following hormones is responsible for intensification of her symptoms.
+She notes that the _pain increases after the ingestion of a fatty meal_.
+The action of which of the following hormones is responsible for _intensification of her symptoms_.

 	A. Cholecystokinin
 	B. Gastrin